wireload/wireload.net/source/news/2015-11-14-wifi_stability_improvements_and_more.markdown

 We have displayed the MAC address during the pairing process for some time.
 Many users however requested that we would make this information available even after the pairing (as it is frequently used for device discovery and identification).

-We're happy to announce that this we've now made this information available to you.
+We're happy to announce that we have now made this information available to you.
 In addition, we also now expose the local network IP address for the device.

 <p><span class="shadowed"><img src="/uploads/2015/11/network_status.png" alt="Update Network data in Screenly" /><span class="sh tl"></span><span class="sh tr"></span><span class="sh bl"></span><span class="sh br"></span></span></p>